Horse care in summer

 If your horse will let you, lift their upper lip and look at the gums above the teeth - they should be a healthy pink colour, shiny, moist and slippery.
 If they're pale, dry or tacky, this can be a tell-tale sign of dehydration.

 You can perform a quick and easy test by applying firm pressure to your horse's gums with a thumb and seeing how long it takes for the pink colour to return after you remove your thumb.
 This should normally take 1-2 seconds; if it takes longer than this, your horse may be suffering from dehydration.

 What to do if your horse is suffering from heat exhaustion or heatstroke

 Emergency first aid for horses suffering from heat exhaustion and heatstroke includes moving them to a shaded, cool area, and pouring large amounts of water over the body (if a hose is available you should use that).
-It may take 15 minutes of such action before any effect is visible.
+It may take 15 minutes of doing this before you notice any difference.

 Follow the links below for more advice on caring for your horse.